yamashita-room-335/online_assets/README.md

 ## On-Demand Resources (iOS)

-### Setup of Asset and On-Demand Resources Tags
+### Setup Asset and On-Demand Resources Tags configuration

 Open ios/Runner.xcworkspace in Xcode and add asset files to `Assets`.

-To obtain them with a similar path to Android and avoid path name collisions between asset packs, I stored them according to the following rules.
+To prevent path names from colliding between asset packs, the following rules are used to store the files.

-- In Xcode, create a folder named [asset pack name] in `Assets` and set the folder as follows.
+- Drag and drop [folders (or files) in the assets folder of each asset pack on the Android side] to `Assets` on Xcode.

-    - `On-Demand Resource Tags`: [asset pack name]
+- Set the top folder (or file) to `On-Demand Resource Tags`: [asset pack name].

-    - `Provides Namespace`: Enabled
+  The `On-Demand Resource Tags` in the parent folder are automatically inherited, so there is no need to set them in the inner folders.

-- Drag and drop [files under the assets folder on the Android side] into the folder in Xcode.
+  (Rather, it is preferable to avoid setting them individually, as this will cause forgetting to update them when moving to another asset pack.)

-    - If the dragged content includes folders, you need to enable "Provides Namespace".
+- Set “`Provides Namespace`: Enabled” for all folders so that they are on the same path as Android.

-    - The parent folder's `On-Demand Resource Tags` are automatically inherited, so you do not need to set them for the dragged content.
-(It is desirable to avoid setting them individually as it may cause update omissions when moving to another asset pack.)
+  This should be set for the inner folders as well as the parent folders.

 Example:
 - Android

-    - Path: `android/install_time_sample_pack/src/main/assets/dog_shetland_sheepdog_blue_merle.png`
+    - Path: `android/install_time_sample_pack/src/main/assets/install_time_sample_pack/dog_image.png`

 - iOS

-   - Display path in Xcode: `install_time_sample_pack/dog_shetland_sheepdog_blue_merle`
+   - Display path in Xcode: `install_time_sample_pack/dog_image`

 - Flutter call (details will be described later)

     ```.dart
     OnlineAssets.instance.streamFile(
       packName: 'install_time_sample_pack',
-      relativePath: 'dog_shetland_sheepdog_blue_merle.png',
+      relativePath: 'install_time_sample_pack/dog_image.png',
     )
     ```